johndk/berkeley-ml-capstone/README.md

 can help airlines communicate with passengers, adjust staffing and gate plans, and prepare for possible missed connections.
 Airports can also use this information to better understand when congestion or weather is likely to affect operations.

-This project asks four core questions:
+The primary research question is:

 - Can a departure delay of 15 minutes or more be identified before pushback?

+If time allows, the arrival-delay extension asks:

 - Can an arrival delay of 15 minutes or more be identified before pushback?
 - How much does the arrival prediction improve once the actual departure delay is known?
 - How much more does the arrival prediction improve once taxi-out and takeoff information is known?

-The primary analysis examines JFK.
-If time permits, the same workflow can be applied to ORD and ATL to test whether the conditions associated with delay differ by airport.
+The analysis examines JFK.
 As emphasized by Snell, Zoutendijk, and Pineda, a useful result does more than produce a yes-or-no answer.
 It provides a reliable estimate of delay risk and clearly shows which schedule, airport, and weather conditions influence the prediction.

 The models are intended as decision-support tools, not as proof that a particular factor caused a delay.
 Success is judged by how well the models identify delayed flights, how often their warnings are correct, and whether their results